-Centering brake - If you squeeze the brake and one side moves more than the other, or one side does not move at all, then the brake is not centered, or the wheel is not centered.
-First determine if the wheel is centered.
-Look at the space between the tire and the fork or the frame on either side.
+Centering brake - First determine if the wheel is centered.
+Look at the space between the tire and the frame on either side.
 If it is not even, loosen the wheel axle nuts and center the wheel, then proceed to center the brake.